Using a Linux Shell and SSH/SFTP to Access organization.rice.edu

 Begin an SSH session

 - Enter the SSH command shown above.
-Entering this command will show a confirmation for the server's fingerprint.
+Entering this command will show confirmation for the server's fingerprint.
 Type "yes" * to continue.

-- Next enter your password.
+- Next, enter your password.
 (Note: it will appear as if nothing is happening as you type your password, this is normal.)

 - To exit, type "exit" * and press enter.